-But when adulthood crashed into me at a 100 mph when I left the UK and moved to Berlin then suddenly my pact with God seemed parchment-thin.
+But when adulthood crashed into me at 100 mph when I left the UK and moved to Berlin, then suddenly my pact with God seemed parchment-thin.
 Amidst the crunching, lacerating stresses and strains of being a young man far from home, with no money, no language and few friends, I felt bleakly unsupported and became brutally self-sufficient.

 Starting to meditate was like opening a window in my brain and letting in air

 And that self-sufficiency became the controlling feature of my psychology.
-And although I had a wonderfully colourful time in Berlin, I left it at the end of my 20s very tightly enmeshed in the bonds of self-centred living: it was all about my possessions, my fancy clothes, my nice appartment, my dazzling career, my successful sex life, my witty friends, my great thoughts.
+And although I had a wonderfully colourful time in Berlin, I left it at the end of my 20s very tightly enmeshed in the bonds of self-centred living: it was all about my possessions, my fancy clothes, my nice apartment, my dazzling career, my successful sex life, my witty friends, my great thoughts.
 It was a life not without grandness but tightly wrapped in the clingfilm of My-ness.

 Being sealed up in your own world without the fresh air of some bigger framework becomes very claustrophobic.
 I was gasping by the time I got to the UK.
-And when I started to meditate it was like opening a window in my brain and letting in some air.
+And when I started to meditate, it was like opening a window in my brain and letting in some air.
 Or stretching cramped, twisted mental limbs that had been squeezed into a tiny box for too long.

 “Life is always going to be the way it is.
 So why not rely on that fact?”

 Charlotte Joko Beck’s Everyday Zen was one of the first and most influential books I read.
-Tough as her tone often is, what she was saying seemed crystal clear and very common sensical. there was no religious cant, very little reference to Buddha or the traditions of Buddhism but a whole lot of rock-solid psychological insight.
+Tough as her tone often is, what she was saying seemed crystal clear and very commonsensical.
+There was no religious cant, very little reference to Buddha or the traditions of Buddhism but a whole lot of rock-solid psychological insight.